hhandika/clicov/README.md

     <br><img src='static/screenshot-2.png'></br>
 </p>
 <hr/>
-The data are available for global cases and per country cases.
-The U.S cases are available in per state basis and include positive and negative testing results.
+Clicov is multi-platform command line app to track COVID-19 cases.
+The data are available the global and per country COVID-19 cases.
+The U.S cases are also available in per state basis and include positive and negative testing results.

 ## Installation

-Installation from github:
+From github:

 ```
 git clone https://github.com/hhandika/clicov.git